 The obtained flavor would be more potent if the coarsely ground coffee is steeped down efficiently.
-As long as the coffee sits more, the taste becomes more vigorous, and adding up ice wouldn’t spoil the drink or dilute the coffee, as happens in iced beverage.
+As long as the coffee sits more, the taste becomes more vigorous, and adding up ice wouldn’t spoil the drink or dilute the coffee, as happens in the iced beverages.

 Difference In Flavour ( Taste And Caffeine)

-Generally, iced coffee requires heat while preparing, and it produces a little bit of bitter taste on brewing.
-On the other side, the cold coffee is prepared less acidic while brewing.
+Generally, iced coffee requires heat while preparing, producing a bit of a bitter taste on brewing.
+On the other side, cold coffee is prepared with less acidity while brewing.
 Thus, a cold beverage is candied and chocolatey compared to an iced flavour as it needs low temperature and low pressure.